Tushar626-byte/glowy-text-button-from-departures/README.md

 ---

 # Glowy Text Button ✨

 Welcome to the **Glowy Text Button** project!
 This repository showcases a modern, eye-catching button effect inspired by the "Departures" aesthetic.
-Perfect for anyone looking to add a little flair to their website's UI!
+Ideal for anyone looking to add an interactive glow to their website’s UI!

 ## 🌟 Features